Rights and Responsibilities

-- Accurately completing the FAFSA and filing it in a timely manner.
+- Accurately completing the Free Application for Federal Student Aid (FAFSA) and filing it in a timely manner.
 Intentional misreporting of information on application forms for federal financial aid is a violation of law, considered a criminal offense and subject to penalties under the U.S. Criminal Code.

 - Providing all documentation, corrections and/or new information requested by the Financial Aid office or the agency to which the application was submitted.